-Group Project - Urban Rodent Survey (30%): The class will be divided into several teams that will conduct an actual rodent survey of a Seattle neighborhood.
-Each group will prepare a final report and present the results, characterizing the nature and extent of the rodent problems found and presenting detailed recommendations for corrective action(s).
+Group Project - Urban Rodent Survey: The class will be divided into several teams that will conduct an actual rodent survey of a Seattle neighborhood.
+Each group will prepare a final report and recorded presentation to characterize the nature and extent of the rodent problems found and provide detailed recommendations for corrective action(s).